untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 This means, that dlt automatically:
 - unpacks the JSON (normalization) into flat tables
 - infers the data type of each field as well as primary keys
-- optionally allows us type the columns
+- optionally allows us to type the columns
 - [automatically evolves the schema](https://dlthub.com/docs/general-usage/schema-evolution) according to changing data deliveries
 - optionally allows us to reject data that does not conform to the ([data contracts](https://dlthub.com/docs/general-usage/schema-contracts))

 The Airbyte Low-code CDK has similar capabilities in schema management.
 Yet, we found two main differences.
-First, the Airbyte Low-Code CDK can detect the JSON schema for each stream and then writes it into a file which is part of the connector source code.
+First, the Airbyte Low-Code CDK can detect the JSON schema for each stream and then write it into a file which is part of the connector source code.
 In contrast, dlt does not require us to keep the schema specification as part of the code but it keeps it in its private state metadata.
-Second, as of now, Airbyte seems to have slightly less options to react to schema changes than dlt offers.
+Second, as of now, Airbyte seems to have slightly fewer options to react to schema changes than dlt offers.

 #### The /users/{user_id}/meetings Stream